Fifteen Little-Known Things Your Client’s Tax Return Can Tell You

 A reverse mortgage isn’t for everyone.
 But for the right client, at the right time, it can create flexibility, reduce tax strain, and turn home equity into a financial resource instead of a dormant asset.

 So the next time you’re reviewing a return, pause and ask: What’s the real story here?
-And is there a way we can help this client retire not just with a refund—but with confidence?
+Is there a way we can help this client retire not just with a refund—but with confidence?

 What to Do When You Have a Client or a Case?